valesios/cordova-plugin-startapp-ads/README.md

 ### 2. Setup the Plugin
 To start declare the Plugin below your imports:
-**NOTE: This must be declared in every Page where you want to use StartAppAds!**
+**NOTE: This must be declared in every Page where you want to use Start.io Ads!**
 ```javascript
 var StartAppAds;
 ```